Penguin owner buys self-publisher Author Solutions

-LONDON Penguin books owner Pearson took a big step into the fast-growing world of self-publishing on Thursday by buying Author Solutions Inc (ASI) from Bertram Capital for $116 million (73.81 million pounds) in cash.
+LONDON Penguin books owner Pearson took a big step into the fast-growing world of self-publishing on Thursday by buying Author Solutions Inc (ASI) from Bertram Capital for $116 million in cash.

 Pearson said the deal gave it a leading position in a sector that has entered the mainstream in the last three years.